qcoliveros/TinyBots/README.md

 ```
 cp application.conf.example application.conf
 ```
-* Refer to *[Setup OAuth2 Authentication for Gmail account](#setup-oauth2-authentication-for-gmail-account)* for the information needed to provide under *Mail* section.
 * Refer to *[Setup Telegram Bot](#setup-the-telegram-bot)* for the information needed to provide under *Telegram* section.
+* The authentication method is set to OAuth2 by default.
+Refer to *[Setup OAuth2 Authentication for Gmail account](#setup-oauth2-authentication-for-gmail-account)* for the information needed to provide under *Mail* - *OAuth2* section.
+However, the authentication method can be changed to app password by setting "AuthenticationMethod" to "AppPassword".
+Refer to *[Setup App Password in Gmail account](#setup-app-password-in-gmail-account)* for the information needed to provide under *Mail* - *AppPassword* section.

 ## Execute the Forwarder